GfSE/SAF-Specification/stereotypes.md

 realizes concept Argument

 An argument is a rule that provides the bridge between what we know or are assuming (sub-claims, evidence) and the claim we are investigating.
 The argument used depends on the type, trustworthiness and extent of available evidence and the nature of the claim.
-Note that "argument" is an overloaded word and we are using with a specific meaning here.
+NOTE that "argument" is an overloaded word and we are using with a specific meaning here.
 ## SAF_ArgumentClaimSupport
 ### Documentation